cuplv/adapton-lab.rust/README.md

 Generation and Editing Parameters
 ---------------------------------

-Adapton Lab generates and edits inputs generically.
-These operations are tuned by the lab user through several **generation parameters**.
+Adapton Lab generates and edits inputs generically (the vertical edges on the left of the diagram above).

+These operations are tuned by the lab user through several **generation parameters** (which also control editing).
 An implementation chooses how to interpret these parameters, with the following guidelines:

  - **seed** (`--seed`): a natural number to seed deterministic, psuedo-random choices